New contemporary barbershop brings world-class talent to Newcastle

-So you have three barbers in the shop bringing together experience from New York, LA, Singapore and London – tell us more about this and what you’re now bringing back to the North East?
+So you have three barbers in the shop bringing together experience from New York, LA, Singapore and London – tell us more about this and what you’re now bringing back to the Newcastle?

 I’ve been working in Asia for the last five years.
 I was general manager of a shop in Singapore as well as doing press launches for brands such as Burberry and Aesop throughout South East Asia.
 I now have a 2-year-old daughter so we wanted to move back to the North East to be closer to family.

 The stars really aligned when I reached out to Sam Hickey who was an old colleague in London.
 He has been recently travelling around cities in America – New York, Los Angeles and Seattle to name a few – doing pop-up barbershops and training staff for Murdock London.

 When I found out he was based in the North East it felt like fate.
 I think our experience around the world combined with how long we have both been barbering really makes us stand out from the crowd.
 We are both passionate about passing on that experience and knowledge to young barbers to grow and develop them and the brand as a whole.

 Where did the name The Hoi Polloi come from?